Enchiladas with Swiss Chard and Pinto Beans

 - Red enchilada sauce (ingredients listed separately) - 1 1/2 cups

-- Tortillas, taco-sized corn or flour - 8
+- Tortillas, gluten-free corn and taco-sized - 8

 - Cheese, any shredded blend - 1 cup